xueerzhu/xueerzhu.github.io/moodboard.md

 permalink: /moodboard/
 ---

-A collection of photography, in-game screenshot with interesting compositions, styles, colors that fascinate me...
-My moodboard.
+A collection of my photography, illustrations and in-game camera mode pictures.
+My moodboard contents are my own creations.